DCCCXIX/ocr_deployment_test_task/README.md

 In order to use GPU, make sure that your pytorch and cuda versions are compatible.
 Using GPU is adviced.

-To set up prerequisites do in bash:
+ - Set up prerequisites do in bash:
 ```bash
 pip install requirements.txt
 ```